azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 If you are already connected to your Lab VM, skip to Step 6.

-1. Navigate to the Azure portal, and select Resource groups from the left-hand menu, then enter intelligent-analytics into the filter box, and select the resource group from the list.
+1. Navigate to the Azure portal, and select Resource groups from the left-hand menu, then enter intelligent-analytics into the filter box, and select the resource group from the list

     ![In the Azure Portal Resource groups pane, intelligent-analytics is typed in the Subscriptions search field.
 Under Name, intelligent-analytics is circled.](media/image10.png 'Azure Portal Resource groups')

-2. Next, select **LabVM** from the list of available resources.
+2. Next, select **LabVM** from the list of available resources

     ![In the List of available resources, the virtual machine LabVM is circled.](media/image11.png 'List of available resources')

-3. On the LabVM blade, select **Connect** from the top menu, which will download an RDP file.
+3. On the LabVM blade, select **Connect** from the top menu, which will download an RDP file

     ![The Connect button is circled on the LabVM blade.](media/image12.png 'LabVM blade')

-4. Open the downloaded RDP file.
+4. Open the downloaded RDP file

-5. Select Connect on the Remote Desktop Connection dialog.
+5. Select Connect on the Remote Desktop Connection dialog

     ![The Remote Desktop Connection window states that the publisher of the remote connection can't be identified, and asks if you want to connect anyway.
 The Connect button is circled.](media/image13.png 'Remote Desktop Connection')